tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Sylabus.md

 - Discussion Prompt.
 Each topic include discussion prompts.
 You will see the discussion prompt alongside other items in the lesson.
 Each prompt provides a space for you to respond.
 After responding, you can see and comment on your peers' responses.
 All prompts and responses are also accessible from your private group discussion forum.

 How to Pass This Course

 The course has two major assessments each worth 50% of your grade:

-Coursework: this consists of several activities that you do on the Coursera platform and which will be assessed half way through the course.
+- Coursework: this consists of several activities that you do on the Coursera platform and which will be assessed half way through the course.

-Written examination: this will be an online timed assessment.
+- Written examination: this will be an online timed assessment.

 There are also peer reviews in every topic that are graded but have 0 weight.
 That means that they will not count towards your final grade, but they are a key part of your learning and you need to do them.

 The mark shown on the Coursera platform is your coursework mark and you should remember that the exam counts for another 50%.

 The assessment consists of several activities.
 This is a detailed breakdown of all of the marks.
-Activity
-Required?
-Deadline week
-Estimated time per module
-% of final grade
-End of week quizzes for Topics 1–5
-Yes
-1–12
-1–2 hours
-20%
-Written, staff graded coursework
-Yes
-13
-20 hours
-30%
-Written examination
-Yes
-22
-3 hours
-50%